phalcon-orphanage/docs/en/reference/translate.rst

 Multi-lingual Support
 =====================
-The component aids in creating multilingual applications.
+The component Phalcon_Translate_ aids in creating multilingual applications.
 Applications using this component, display content in different languages, based on the user's chosen language supported by the application.

 Adapters
 --------